/ Chocolate Resources / Chocolate Blog / Making beautiful bean to bar chocolate together

 When you share your life and your business!

 The craft chocolate industry has grown rapidly in the United States in the past 10 years.
 In 2006, there were only a handful of companies making their own chocolate in small batches from the bean.
 Now there are well over one hundred chocolate makers in the U.S. alone.
 Another interesting trend is the number of couples that have decided to make chocolate together – partners in every sense of the word, if you will!
 With Valentine’s Day just a few days away, it seemed the perfect opportunity to celebrate love and chocolate!
-We talked to two of our Ecole Chocolat graduates to delve a bit deeper into making chocolate with your other half.
+We talked to our Ecole Chocolat graduates to delve a bit deeper into making chocolate with your other half.

-About their businesses
+About their chocolate business

 Sandra Bedoya and her partner David Mejia are Nibble Chocolate of San Diego, California.
 They make their chocolate in small batches from single origin cocoa beans using only two ingredients – organic cocoa beans and organic cane sugar.
 Their chocolate is Certified Organic, vegan, soy free and gluten free.
 Supporting direct trade and paying a premium for their beans, each of the chocolate bars tells the story of the country of origin and the farm from which their beans are sourced.
-Sarah Hartman and her partner Colin Hartman are Harper Macaw of Washington, D.C.
-Their chocolate is made from the highest quality fine flavor beans in Brazil.
-Their chocolate contains only cocoa and cane sugar (with the exception of their milk chocolates).
-Their chocolate also supports the conservation and reforestation of the rainforests in Brazil.

 On life before chocolate